iver56/audiomentations/README.md

 _To be added in v0.17.0_

-Apply tanh distortion to the audio.
+Apply tanh (hyperbolic tangent) distortion to the audio.
 This technique is sometimes used for adding distortion to guitar recordings.
 The tanh() function can give a rounded "soft clipping" kind of distortion, and the distortion amount is proportional to the loudness of the input and the pre-gain.
 Tanh is symmetric, so the positive and negative parts of the signal are squashed in the same way.
 This transform can be